binhcn/tech-bank/kafka.md

 How does Kafka broker ensure durability?
 - replication mechanism:
   - leader partition:
-    - responsible for handling all the read and write requests to the partition
+    - be responsible for handling all the read and write requests to the partition
     - They are distributed across the Kafka brokers to balance the load
   - follower partitions:
     - they reside on the same or different broker with leader partition
     - don't handle direct client requests, just passively replicate messages received by the leader
-    - just like a backup and be ready to take over if leader happens to go down
+    - just act like a backup and be ready to take over if leader happens to go down